 Supported web browsers and mobile devices

-Users can access the Dynamics 365 Customer Engagement (on-premises) Web application with the most recent versions of these popular browsers:
+Users can access the model-driven apps with the most recent versions of these popular browsers:

 For more detailed information about supported browsers, see Web application requirements.

 For a mobile device, such as an iPad or smartphone, the following apps are available: